|

 some cats have an idiopathic (i.e. the precise reason is unknown) response

-to this drug.
+to this medication.
 Some cats just appear to be sensitive to it, and it is hard to

 know beforehand which cats would react in this way.